Markovate-logo

 1. It should focus on a targeted user group

-If you’re successful in making your solution accepted by the potential users you saw your product being used, half of the job is done.
+If you successfully get potential users who are using your product to accept your solution, you’ve completed half of the job.
 Understanding the user’s needs and helping to solve their problems is one of the most fundamental aspects of MVP product development.
-Different audiences would lead to more opinions, more confusion, and less productivity.
+Different MVP examples catering to various audiences would lead to more opinions, more confusion, and less productivity.

 2. Minimum does not mean less and less